SECURED-FP7/secured-spm/README.md

 ## SPM Architecture
 ![Alt text](docs/spm.png)

-Currentrly there are integrated three modules to the Model Driven SAL - ODL:
+Currently the SPM is based on the Model Driven SAL of the OpenDayLight (ODL) network controller, extended with the following three modules:

 1. **m2lservice**

-    This module performs the translation between mspl language to low level PSA configuration.
-To this end, the PSA plugin is requested to a PSA plugin repository, locally executed passing as input the mspl policies.
+    This module performs the translation between MSPL language to low level PSA configuration.
+To this end, the PSA plugin is requested from a PSA plugin repository, locally executed passing as input the MSPL policies.
 As a result, the low level PSA specific configurations are returned.

 2. **h2mservice (Refinement Service)**

-    High to medium language translation and refinement service.
+    High to medium language (HSPL->MSPL) translation and refinement service.

 3. **reconciliation service**
     - reconciliation